ZhianMai/My-LeetCode-Solution/README.md

 #### DFS/PartitionKSubsets.java
   :link:[link](DFS/PartitionKSubsets.java)
-- Efficient DFS logic can significantly reduce the runtime.
+- I provided two ways to do DFS.
+It shows that efficient DFS logic can significantly reduce the runtime.

 <br />